 Stryker Reduces Errors with Predator Desktop

 Nowadays, joint replacements are expected to meet greater demands and be in service longer than ever before.
-This means ever-increasing demand on design and production, ensuring maximum joint mobility; whilst minimising wear, through the use of materials such as ceramics, titanium and polyethylene.
+This means ever-increasing demand on design and production, ensuring maximum joint mobility; whilst minimizing wear, through the use of materials such as ceramics, titanium, and polyethylene.